Apollo 11

 The next view of a terminator from orbit comes well after Aldrin and Armstrong have left Collins to his own devices.
 It comes in magazine P, and is a part of a long continuous sequence of photographs pointing towards the lunar horizon.
 This sequence has been made into a long animation, available here.

-The crater in the top right of the Apollo image is Dionysus crater, westwards of which (towards the terminator) are Cayley and Whewell, followed by the eastern crater rim of Tempel, across which the terminator cuts.
+The crater in the top right of the Apollo image is Dionysus, westwards of which (towards the terminator) are Cayley and Whewell, followed by the eastern crater rim of Tempel, across which the terminator cuts.

 At the bottom left is Theon Junior, and west of this the terminator line follows the western rim of Lade E crater.